RohitS5612/service/README.md

 source scripts/service/service.tcl
 ```

-Then rehash your bot (if already running) or start the bot.
+Then you can simply rehash your bot (if it's already running) or start it again.

 ---